luciangreen/Essay-Helper/README.md

 ```
 with heading of the essay, "Author's Heading" and 5 reasons per paragraph.

+* See <a href="https://github.com/luciangreen/Essay-Helper/blob/master/walk_through3.html">walk_through3.html</a> as an example of Essay Helper 3.

 # Authors

 Lucian Green - Initial programmer - <a href="https://www.lucianacademy.com/">Lucian Academy</a>